DanielBMarkham/Info-Ops/manuscript/chapter24.md

 Next we'll talk about various automated scenarios where the Analysis Model plays more of an active role in being the switchboard for information flow.

+{blurb, class: information}

+### Did you get it?

+We learned how to use Info-Ops values to manage a project where you're not directly creating something.
+The values, tagging system, and the tools give you a lot more options than you had before -- but they also tell you about what's possible and what's impossible.

+{/blurb}